hannahfligel/weekend-movie-sagas/README.md

 - Font Awesome

 ## Acknowledgment
-- Thanks to Dev, my instructor at Prime Digital Academy for assigning this fun and challenging project and to the Ionian cohort!
+- Thanks to Dev, my instructor at Prime Digital Academy for assigning this fun and challenging project and to the incredible and inspiring Ionian cohort!
+Also, huge thanks to my partner Stav for all the support and encouragement along the way.